-A couple of months ago the BBC mini-series The A Word premiered in the U.K. and generated a lot of reaction in the online Autism community (I am still waiting for it to be available in the U.S. – apparently SundanceTV has acquired the U.S. airing rights).
+When the BBC mini-series The A Word premiered in the U.K. it generated a lot of reaction in the online Autism community.

-One of the articles about the show was a review by a father and daughter: she through the eyes of an adult on the spectrum, he through the eyes of a parent of a child on the spectrum.
+One article published about the show was a review by a father and daughter: she through the eyes of an adult on the spectrum, he through the eyes of a parent of a child on the spectrum.

 Then the dad said this about his daughter: